justlep/bitwig/README.md

 * [Alesis PerformancePad](./doc/Alesis%20PerformancePad/)
 * [Behringer CMD DC-1](./doc/Behringer%20CMD%20DC-1) (as Program Change generator)

-### Installation
+### Download & Installation
-Go to the [stable-version-for-download](./stable-version-for-download/)-directory and get the latest release there.
+Go to the [stable-version-for-download](./stable-version-for-download/)-directory and follow the instructions there.
 Do *NOT* use the "Download ZIP" button on top of this page.